royayon/GithubIntegration/README.md

 This Repository was created in the classroom for Github Integration on Android Studio.

 Steps:
-1. On Android Studio-->
+1. On Android Studio:
-i.
-Settings -> Version Control -> Git -> <<Add your Git Pathe and Test it>> ii.
-Settings -> Version Control -> Github -> Add Account iii.
-VCS tab on Android Studio -> Git -> Enable Version Controlling -> root -> Git iv.
-VCS tab on Android Studio -> Import into Version Controlling -> Share Project Github
+    1. Settings -> Version Control -> Git -> <<Add your Git Pathe and Test it>>
+    2. Settings -> Version Control -> Github -> Add Account
+    3. VCS tab on Android Studio -> Git -> Enable Version Controlling -> root -> Git
+    4. VCS tab on Android Studio -> Import into Version Controlling -> Share Project Github

 2. Github Repo check!